 3. It Reduces Inflammation

-A study conducted at the Royal Prince Alfred Hospital (Australia) found that tea tree oil treated the subjects’ acne by reducing the number of inflamed and non-inflamed lesions.
+A study conducted at the Royal Prince Alfred Hospital (Australia) found that tea tree oil treated the subjects’ acne by reducing the number of inflamed and non-inflamed lesionsi XAcne-related pimples that do not exhibit symptoms of inflammation, such as redness, swelling, or pain. .
 Although it took a longer time than benzoyl peroxide to show results, it also displayed comparatively fewer side effects (3).
-Caution: Oxidized tea tree oil can irritate the skin and mucous membranes.
+CCaution: Oxidized tea tree oil can irritate the skin and mucous mucous membranesi XAn epithelial tissue that borders the respiratory tract and digestive tract and secretes mucus, a sticky lubricant that forms a barrier. .
 It may cause a burning sensation, itching, rashes, stinging sensation, and other allergic reactions (4).
 To prevent oxidation, store tea tree oil in a dark bottle, away from sunlight and in a dry place.
 Also, whenever you are buying tea tree oil, purchase a product with 5% or lower concentration of tea tree oil.
 A higher concentration may cause adverse reactions.